 HMS New Zealand arrived in Wellington on 12 April 1913 as part of a 10-week tour during which an estimated 500,000 New Zealanders inspected their gift to Mother England.
 Ten sailors deserted in Auckland, while at Dunedin sightseers had to be ferried out to the heads because the ship was too large to enter Otago Harbour.

-The ship’s captain was presented with a piupiu (flax kilt) and a greenstone tiki (pendant) which was intended to ward off evil.
-Captain John Green wore both items during the Battle of Jutland in May 1916, when the ship escaped significant damage and casualties.
+The ship’s first captain, Lionel Halsey, was presented with a piupiu (flax kilt) and a greenstone tiki (pendant) which was intended to ward off evil.
+He wore these items while in command of New Zealand at the Battles of the Heligoland Bight and Dogger Bank.
+His successor Captain John Green inherited the piupiu and tiki from Halsey and wore them during the Battle of Jutland in May 1916, when, as with the earlier battles, the ship escaped significant damage and casualties.
 HMS New Zealand’s subsequent reputation as a lucky ship was attributed by some to the piupiu and tiki.

 In 1919, when Admiral Jellicoe took a Royal Navy fleet on another tour of the dominions to report on their defences, he chose HMS New Zealand as his flagship.
 In New Zealand, crowds once more flocked to visit the ship.
 More than a third of the country’s 1.1 million people went aboard during the 11 weeks it was here.